Brad Davis (musician): Solo career

-Davis was born and raised in the Dallas, Texas area.
-He has spent his life performing on stage and touring with bluegrass, country, and rock acts from all over the world.

 wHiTe wAter was a group formed by Davis in 1997.
 Sam Bush, Marty Stuart, Stuart Duncan, and Roy Huskey Jr. are among those who appear on the group's only release, No Gold on the Highway.

 I'm Not Gonna Let My Blues Bring Me Down was released in 2003 on FGM Records.
 The title track is a duet featuring fellow Texan and former roommate Jon Randall.
 "Tell Me Son" from the record features Billy Bob Thornton and Tommy Shaw.
 Other musicians on the record include Sam Bush, David Grier, John Jorgenson, Rob Ickes, Glen Duncan, and Earl Scruggs.

 This World Ain't No Child followed in 2004 on FGM Records.
 Once again, Sam Bush appears on fiddle, mandolin, and slide mandolin.
 As this CD was recorded while Davis was a member of Bush's band, members Byron House and Chris Brown also contributed.
 John Cowan and Béla Fleck, who, with Bush, were part of the New Grass Revival, also contribute to the record.
 Additional musical assistance is contributed by Ickes, Jorgenson, Shaw, and Thornton, among others.

 Over the years, Davis has had his songs recorded by various country and bluegrass artists, including country star Tim McGraw ("Ain't No Angels"), Grasstowne ("Love You Don't Know"), Jo-El Sonnier ("Can't Give My Heart Away"), Billy Bob Thornton ("Always Countin'", "Beautiful Door"), Hometown News ("All The Time"), and Tony Trischka ("I'm Singing Harmony").